 DB Dead Bugs

-(You want to feel strong and supported in the dead bug, not belly bulging and pulling off the floor.
-I vary this exercise with the same leg and arm extending, and opposite arm and leg extending)
+(Deadbugs: You want to feel strong and supported in the dead bug, not with the abdominals constantly bulging out under pressure.
+You can vary this exercise with the same leg and arm extending, and with the opposite arm and leg extending.)

-Don’t ignore the signs and symptoms of prolapse or be nervous to get assessed.
+In sum, don’t ignore the signs and symptoms of prolapse or be nervous to get advice, if access with a highly trained pelvic health physiotherapist OR Perinatal Fitness Coach is available to you!
 It is absolutely the best choice you can make if you think something might be off and there is so much treatment to help you manage it.

 More Resources